earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/in-class/2017-02-15-spatial04-geographic-vs-projected-crs.md

 <div class="notice--warning" markdown="1">

-## <i class="fa fa-pencil-square-o" aria-hidden="true"></i> Optional challenge
+## <i class="fa fa-pencil-square-o" aria-hidden="true"></i> Optional Challenge

-The penn state e-education institute has a nice interactive tool that you can use to explore utm coordinate reference systems.
+The Penn State e-Education Institute has a nice interactive tool that you can use to explore UTM coordinate reference systems.

-<a href="https://www.e-education.psu.edu/natureofgeoinfo/sites/www.e-education.psu.edu.natureofgeoinfo/files/flash/coord_practice_utm_v06.swf" target="_blank">View UTM Interactive tool</a>
+<a href="https://www.e-education.psu.edu/natureofgeoinfo/sites/www.e-education.psu.edu.natureofgeoinfo/files/flash/coord_practice_utm_v06.swf" target="_blank">View UTM Interactive tool</a> Note: You will need Adobe
+Flash Player to use this tool.

 </div>